1. The Adjustment Lifecycle

 - Amounts didn’t update after Save: You missed the Process step.
 Run Process Bills to see the new totals.

-- Negative values not saving: Check if the component configuration allows negative values in Billing Setup > Packages.
+- Negative values not saving: Check if the component configuration allows negative values in Billing Setup > Pricing Contexts.

 1. The Workflow Overview

 The adjustment process is a bridge between automated data collection and final invoice generation.
-It allows administrators to “override” or “add” values before they are finalized.
+It allows administrators to “override” or “add” values before they are finalized.3.
+Summary of Terms

 For Example: